peipeiwang6/peipeiwang6.github.io/_pages/about.md

 **Why are the structures of spiral flowers flexible?**
 <a href="https://www.nature.com/articles/nplants2015188/figures/3"><img src="../images/41477_2016_Article_BFnplants2015188_Fig3.png" align="right" width="150"></a>
-Using *Nigella damascena* (love-in-a-mist) as a model system, we revealed that the expression profiles of floral organ identify genes are dymatic, and the genes regulate the boundaries between different types of floral organs by forming a complex regulatory network.
+Using *Nigella damascena* (love-in-a-mist) as a model system, we revealed that the expression profiles of floral organ identify genes are dynamic, and the genes regulate the boundaries between different types of floral organs by forming a complex regulatory network.
 Notably, the *AGL6*-lineage member *NdAGL6* is an A-function gene determining the identity of sepal and petal, rather than the *AP1*-lineage genes as in *Arabidopsis thaliana*.
 These results have been published in *Nature Plants*. [pubmed](https://pubmed.ncbi.nlm.nih.gov/27250746/)

 **How do gene family sizes vary among related plant species?**
 <a href="https://pubmed.ncbi.nlm.nih.gov/30239695/#&gid=article-figures&pid=scfigsc-5-uid-4"><img src="../images/GBE_fig5.png" align="right" width="150"></a>